How Green Is My Renovation?

 A roundtable of experts on making existing houses greener

 Everyone who renovates a home these days complains about the dizzying number of choices.
 Balancing everyday concerns—aesthetics, budget, durability—can be confusing enough given the multitude of products on the market.
-If you are determined to make the house green as well as beautiful, affordable and long-lasting, the number of decisions you face can be overwhelming.
+If you are determined to make the house green as well as beautiful, affordable and long-lasting, the number of decisions can be overwhelming.

 In an effort to help, Met Home’s Fred A. Bernstein convened a roundtable of green-renovation experts—via e-mail.
-At the virtual table were two architects, Rob Harrison and Eric Corey Freed; a planner, Steven Lenard; an interior designer, Denise Shaw; and the director of program that trains professionals in green homebuilding, Brian Gitt.
+At the virtual table were two architects, Rob Harrison and Eric Corey Freed; a planner, Steven Lenard; an interior designer, Denise Shaw; and the director of A program that trains professionals in green homebuilding, Brian Gitt.
 Together, they explained how to go green without going over the edge.

 Metropolitan Home: How do you strike a balance between green design and beautiful design?

 Harrison: There is no balance to be struck here.
 If it’s not green, it’s ugly—in the way that anything thoughtless is ugly.

 MH: But how do you begin to make a renovation green?

 Lenard: Focus on the parts of your house that consume resources.
 Start with the small stuff, like replacing incandescent lightbulbs with compact fluorescent lights.